prajwalghotkar/Unsupervised-Learning/README.md

 # Key issues

-Drivers will be incentivized based on the cluster, s grouping hs to be accurate
+Drivers will be incentivized based on the cluster, so grouping has to be accurate

 # Data volume